 - PE

-Mathematics and English receive four hours of teaching a week in Year 10 and 11, whilst Science delivers both Additional and Triple Science on six hours per week in Year 10 and four hours per week in Year 11.
+Mathematics and English receive four lessons a week in Year 10 and 11, whilst Science delivers both Additional and Triple Science on five lessons per week in Year 10 and six lessons per week in Year 11.

-Students in Year 10 receive two hours of Core PE per week; in Year 11 they receive one hour of Core PE per week.
+Students in Year 10 receive two lessons of Core PE per week; in Year 11 they receive one lesson of Core PE per week.

 IT skills are taught across the curriculum, with ICT/Computing groups existing as option cohorts.